Abrx1921/Electric-vs.-Traditional-Vehicles-Case-Study/README.md

 ## 1. Ask

+It's impossible to solve a problem if you don’t know what it is.
+Ask Questions!

 :flashlight: **Business Task: Analyze EPA Dataset to discover insights about Electric vs. Traditional Vehicles GHG Emissions and Fuel Efficiency**

 Primary Stakeholders: